demisto/content/Packs/Dropbox/README.md

 4. Run the ***!dropbox-auth-start*** command to test the connection and the authorization process.

-* Pay attention: Log parsing support is under the a assumption that a UTC +0000 timestamp format is being used.
+* Pay attention: Timestamp parsing support is under the a assumption that a UTC +0000 format is being used.

 ## Commands
 You can execute these commands from the Cortex XSIAM War Room, as part of an automation, or in a playbook.